KelvinMutuku/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-t happens when you type google.com in your browser and press Enter
+What happens when you type google.com in your browser and press Enter

 In this project, I am asked to write an article to explain all about the web 2.0 infrusture.
 Understanding this concept is very important for me as a fullstack software engineer.